Stockholder’s Equity Statement Definition

 #1 – Share Capital

 It contains the capital invested by the investors of the company.
-The ownership of the investors is indicated by way of the shares/stock.
+The investors' ownership is indicated by way of the shares/stock.
 Companies generally issue common stock or preferred stock.
 Movement or changes in the capital structure and value is captured in the Stockholders’ equity statement.

 Common Stock

-The common stockholders have more rights in the company in terms of voting on the decision of the company, but when it comes to payment, they are the last ones on the priority list.
-In case of liquidation, common stockholders will be paid only after settling the outside liabilities, then to bondholders and preference shareholders, and the remaining will be paid to the common stockholders.
+The common stockholders have more rights in the company in terms of voting on the company's decision, but when it comes to payment, they are the last ones on the priority list.
+In case of liquidation, common stockholders will be paid only after settling the outside liabilities, then bondholders and preference shareholders.
+The remaining will be paid to the common stockholders.

 Preference Stock